MohanK231/PatientManagementSystem/README.md

 Manages authentication and authorization.
 Provides endpoints for login and token validation (security-service/src/main/java/com/example/securityservice/controller/AuthController.java).
-It likely uses a database to store user credentials and roles, although the specific database implementation is not detailed in the provided files.
+It likely uses a database to store user credentials and roles.
-Database Usage

 **Patient Service:**